 We’re sharing here the electrical needs divided into sections and also for the complete village.
 This is because each component is meant to be replicable as either an individual component or as the complete village.
 As we build the complete village we’ll continuously update this page until our tutorials are 100% complete and accurate for every aspect of electrical infrastructure needed to construct each of the following areas discussed here:

-Details coming, apply as a volunteer if you would like to help complete it.
+Details coming, apply as a volunteer if you would like to help complete this.

 Electrical design needs and costs are still being determined for this component.
 Visit the Net-zero Bathroom open source hub for more information on this structure.